What is Bipolar?

 What Causes Bipolar?

 The causes of bipolar are not fully understood yet although there may be a genetic link as it tends to run in families.
-Other factors that may increase the risk of developing bipolar disorder include experiencing severe emotional distress or trauma in childhood or having to cope with a lot of difficult life events.
+Other factors that may increase the risk of developing bipolar disorder include experiencing severe emotional distress or trauma in childhood known as Adverse Childhood experiences (ACEs).